-Alimony Pendente Lite sounds like an auto insurance company, or a caricature from some foreign language film up for an Oscar Award.
-No folks, alimony pendente lite Florida is a form of alimony that is short term, and awarded while the divorce is pending/going on.
+Alimony Pendente Lite sounds like an auto insurance company, or a caricature from some foreign language film nominated for an Oscar Award.
+In fact, alimony pendente lite Florida is a form of short term alimony awarded while the divorce is pending/going on.
 This type of limited spousal support is intended to help the recipient during the length of the case itself (hence the word pendente).
 Florida divorce courts do not automatically award this type of alimony, rather, your lawyer must specifically petition the court for it to be included in your case.
 It is rather obvious to lawyers, but generally not to laypersons, that if you want the court to do/award something in a divorce or family law case, you must ask the court for relief.
 Jonathan Jacobs is an alimony attorney in Clermont, Minneola, Orlando, Leesburg, Tavares, Osceola, and the surrounding areas of Central Florida.
 Call 407-335-8113 to speak with a divorce attorney today.

 Alimony pendente lite Florida is otherwise known (this sounds like a pejorative term but it really isn’t) as “suit money.”
 Essentially, the party that has demonstrated a need for alimony from the party with a demonstrable ability to pay for alimony may be entitled to this short-term suit money.
 Vickers v.
 Vickers, 413 So.2d 788 (1982).
 Moreover, it is a central tenet of dissolution of marital law that both spouses (husband and wife) have an equal right to petition for alimony, petition for child support, and have (unless competent and substantial evidence indicate(s) otherwise), an equal right to custody of children.
 Yohem v.
 Yohem, 295 So.2d 656 (1974).